sdpopenprojects/Explainable-JITSDP/README.md

 # General Introduction

-This repository provides the code and datasets used in this article - The impact of data sampling techniques on the interpretation of just-in-time software defect prediction.
+This repository provides the code and datasets used in this article - The effect of data sampling techniques on the interpretation of just-in-time software defect prediction.

 ### Environment Preparation